Jumbo Shrimp Homestand Highlights June 8-13

 - Jumbo Shrimp Homestand Highlights June 8-13 - Jacksonville Jumbo Shrimp

-- Hens Record Second Straight Shutout in Win - Toledo Mud Hens
+- Hens Drop Both Games of Doubleheader to Redbirds - Toledo Mud Hens

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.